willsower/AlexaSkillHackathon/README.md

 -> Under "Choose a method to host yoru skill's backend resources" click the Alexa-Hosted (node.js).
 Click create skill

 -> Go ahead and just choose the "Hello World Skill" template.
 We will be deleting most of the stuff it makes for us here.

+-> Go to Invocation Tab on the left side, and change the Skill Invocation Name.
+Whatever you put here will be the thing you say "Alexa open up \____ skill"

+-> Click on Intents, and delete the HelloSkill or HelloWorld Intent, since we don't need that" Every once in awhile, go up and click "Save Model".
+You will want to "Build Model" right before you want to test your code.

+-> Click the Code tab at the top of the nav bar.

+-> Here is where we will import our code that we got in our IDE previously.
+In your index.js file.
+Delete everything and add the index.js you have.

+-> Add the package.json file that you have, and add the package-lock.json file that you have too.